peterstulpner/mediapipe-testing/README.md

 ## Running:

+1. Install dependencies `yarn install`
-run `yarn start` to run the program with hot reloading, this will open a webview on localhost:3000
+2. run `yarn start` to run the program with hot reloading, this will open a webview on localhost:3000

 ## Contributing: